Amy Ludwig VanDerwater

 A4ED school visit photos & blurbs:

-2016 at PINEHURST ELEMENTARY in Lake View, NY USA
+PINEHURST ELEMENTARY in Lake View, NY USA

 AMY LUDWIG VANDERWATER CONNECTS WITH STUDENTS AT PINEHURST